neo-project/global-blockchain-compliance-hub/_posts/South Korea/1111-11-01-south-korea-registry-requirements.md

 General Requirements

-1. To notify designated exchange bank
+1. To notify designated exchange bank.

 A foreign company establishing a domestic branch must send a notification to the head of the designated foreign exchange bank (any Korean bank which handles foreign exchange).
 To get permission of establishing a financial business, the company must register at the Ministry of Strategy and Finance.

 2. Register with Court Registry Office

 Once notification is confirmed by the exchange bank, the company must submit this to a local court registry office.
 In addition to the report/confirmation from the bank, the branch must nominate a representative who is responsible for day-to-day administration of the branch.
 The representative does not have to be a Korean resident.

 3. Register at Tax Office for Business Registration Certificate